shakacode/react_on_rails/README.md

 ## Getting Started

 **For more detailed instructions**, see the [React on Rails Basic Tutorial](docs/tutorial.md).

-1. Add the following to your Gemfile and bundle install.
+1. Add the following to your Gemfile and `bundle install`.

   ```ruby
   gem "react_on_rails", "~> 6"